 The model is based on realistic product usage information obtained from surveys.
-Currently, information on the usage of personal care products and household products is included.
-The model is, at present, only operational at RIVM.
-Efforts are being made to make the tool available for the public.
+Currently, information on the usage (frequency and amount) of personal care products and household cleaning products in various European countries is included.

 PACEM has been applied and tested for a number of substances.
 These were: diethyl phthalate (Delmaar et al. 2014), parabens (Gosens et al. 2014), decamethylcyclopentasiloxane (D5, Dudzina et al. 2015), geraniol (Nijkamp et al. 2015; Jongeneel et al. 2018), isothiazolinones (Ezendam et al (2018); Garcia-Hidalgo et al. 2018v) and bisphenols (Karrer et al. 2019).
 In 2021, in a project funded by the Long Range Science Strategy (LRSS) program of Cosmetics Europe, the PACEM model as described in Ezendam et al (2018) has been made available in a web tool: PACEMweb